Psquare21/Recipe-Book/README.md

 # RecipeBook

+Technical Stacks: Angular.js, TypeScript, JavaScript, CSS, Bootstrap, HTML5, Firebase

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.

+It is an web application where a user can add recipes for new food dishes.
+The user also can add and save ingredients of a recipe to the shopping list.

+Designed front-end using Angular.js, CSS, Bootstrap, and HTML5

+Coded application in TypeScript and stored data in Firebase real-time database

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## How to Run this application after cloning

-Technical Stacks: Angular.js, TypeScript, JavaScript, CSS, Bootstrap, HTML5, Firebase

 Simply Download it, then install all dependencies by using npm install in cli